 305 Morse Street; P. O. Box 143; Ryderwood, WA 98581

 T: 360-295-3651; F: 360-295-3690; Email: RISARyderwood@outlook.com

 Located in the middle of town, the Community Hall is the largest structure you see.
-The first large building built in 1923, it has served multiple purposes for the community for nearly 100 years.
+The first large building built in 1923, it has served multiple purposes for the community for these 100 years.
 The double doors in the two-story section lead to a large auditorium with stage.
 The single story includes a large dining room and commercial kitchen.
 Many meetings and activities take place in this building.

 Ryderwood Improvement & Service Association

 305 Morse Street; P. O. Box 143; Ryderwood, WA 98581